notofonts/khojki/fontbakery/googlefonts-NotoSerifKhojki-report.md

 * 🔥 **FAIL** name id 256 missing from name table
+</div></details><details><summary>⚠ <b>WARN:</b> Check for codepoints not covered by METADATA subsets. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/metadata/unreachable_subsetting">com.google.fonts/check/metadata/unreachable_subsetting</a>)</summary><div>

+* ⚠ **WARN** The following codepoints supported by the font are not covered by any subsets defined in the font's metadata file, and will never be served.
+You can solve this by either manually adding additional subset declarations to METADATA.pb, or by editing the glyphset definitions.

+ * U+02C7 CARON: try adding one of: tifinagh, canadian-aboriginal, yi
+ * U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition
+ * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
+ * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
+ * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
+ * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, math, tifinagh, cherokee
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
+ * U+0307 COMBINING DOT ABOVE: try adding one of: old-permic, tifinagh, syriac, canadian-aboriginal, tai-le, coptic, math, malayalam
+ * U+030A COMBINING RING ABOVE: try adding syriac
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
+ * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
+ * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
+ * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
+ * U+0327 COMBINING CEDILLA: not included in any glyphset definition
+ * U+0328 COMBINING OGONEK: not included in any glyphset definition
+ * U+2010 HYPHEN: try adding one of: syloti-nagri, sundanese, lisu, kharoshthi, sora-sompeng, yi, cham, coptic, kayah-li, kaithi
+ * U+261E WHITE RIGHT POINTING INDEX: try adding symbols
+ * U+1123F KHOJKI LETTER QA: not included in any glyphset definition
+ * U+11240 KHOJKI LETTER SHORT I: not included in any glyphset definition

+Or you can add the above codepoints to one of the subsets supported by the font: `khojki`, `latin`, `latin-ext` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Glyphs are similiar to Google Fonts version? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/production_glyphs_similarity">com.google.fonts/check/production_glyphs_similarity</a>)</summary><div>